Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 9.
-Create a program where we enter 10 numbers via keyboard and it tells us how many are even and how many are odd.
+Create a program in which we enter 10 numbers via keyboard and it tells us how many are even and how many are odd.

 Solution: